 “All the Rivers Flow into the Sea is an extraordinary collection,” said Andrew X. Pham, winner of Kiriyama Pacific Rim Book Prize and finalist of the The National Book Critics Circle Awards.
 “The stories are fully rendered and finely nuanced, populated with vibrant characters shaped by war or haunted by tragedy.
 Their voices are as vivid as the landscapes the author conjured, at once exotic yet intimately familiar, all bound by threads of love and compassion.
 This is one of those rare collections I would keep and read again.”

-John Balaban, recipient of The Academy of American Poets’ Lamont Prize and William Carlos Williams Award, described the collection as “Lush with natural detail and alive with crisp dialogue, in an unforgettable journey where cultures clash in affairs of the heart.”
+“Lush with natural detail and alive with crisp dialogue, in an unforgettable journey where cultures clash in affairs of the heart.” —John Balaban, recipient of The Academy of American Poets’ Lamont Prize and William Carlos Williams Award

 In a review for The US Review of Books, Mark Heisey wrote, “Ha writes with an intimacy not often seen.
 The small bits of these characters’ lives become filled with meaning and significance.
 His stories and sentences flow together slowly and then seamlessly become something powerful.
 The language he chooses isn’t so much flowery as precise and sharply detailed, reminiscent of Joyce’s epiphany or the satori moment from Japanese literature.
 Each story is its own being, yet the whole works together to become something larger, universal.”